slang-i18n/slang/slang/documentation/interfaces.md

 ## Configuration

+There are two methods to configure interfaces.

+Either use the modifier or the config file.

 ### Modifier

-The quickest method to get started with interfaces.
+This is the quickest method to get started with interfaces.
 You don't need to touch the config file at all.

-Just add the `(interface=MyInterface)` modifier to target a container of interfaces which is the most common usage.
+Just add the `(interface=MyInterface)` modifier to target a container of interfaces.
 It can be applied to maps and lists.

 Alternatively, add `(singleInterface=MyInterface)` to target a single interface.
 This can only be applied to a map.